 Find out the specifics of your cancer

 Saying you have breast cancer is like saying you own a car: the devil’s in the details.
 Breast cancer isn’t a single entity: According to breastcancer.org, there are 10 identified types of invasive breast cancer.
 And some can be further broken down by the cells’ specific characteristics.
-Once your biopsy results have been compiled into a pathology report, read Understanding Your Pathology Report’s Key Numbers, which will help you interpret this vital (but potentially very confusing) information.
+Once your biopsy results have been compiled into a pathology report, make sure to work with your doctor to ensure that you understand all of the information you've received.

 When researching online, pay attention to dates